NALLEN1381/DNPSPSquires/README.md

 Please evaluate the Intervention section of this doctorate of nursing practice scholarly project using the Squires 2.0 and course-specific criteria.
 Squires Guidelines 2.0 criteria: Description of the intervention(s) in sufficient detail that others could reproduce it.
 Specifics of the team involved in the work
-Course Specific Criteria: Describe your project in enough detail for someone to reproduce it.
-Describe the composition of the team/stakeholders doing the work; think of those helping to pull data/arrange meetings/maybe a director/project sponsor/etc.
-Consider breaking down your study into phase one and describe what happened, then phase two, etc.
+Course-Specific Criteria: Describe your project in enough detail for someone to reproduce it.
+Describe the composition of the team/stakeholders doing the work; think of those helping to pull data/arrange meetings/maybe a director/project sponsor/etc. Consider breaking down your project into phase one and describe what happened, then phase two, etc.
 ```
 How well does the following text discuss each of these elements for each project objective?
 What is the name of the intervention?
 What procedures, activities, or processes were used in the intervention?
 What materials were used for the intervention or training given to those who delivered the intervention?
 Who delivered the intervention?
 What was their expertise or background?
 Describe the mode of delivery of the intervention.
 Describe the location of where the intervention was delivered, including any necessary infrastructure.
 When was the intervention delivered and how often?
 Was the intervention tailored to any specific individuals?
 If so describe how.
 Was the intervention modified during the course of the study?
 If so, describe how.
 Describe the extent to which the intervention was delivered as planned.
 Here are the project objectives: "[Paste text describing each objective here.]"
 Here is the section text: "[Paste the text you want evaluated here.]"”